A superb Xl of players who have left La Liga since 2017: Messi, Ronaldo…

 “During the last talks, I accepted the one-year offer, but I was informed that it was no longer possible, that it had an expiration date and that I had not heard about it.”

-But Lucas Hernandez, Theo’s older brother, takes the spot.
-The 25-year-old made over 100 appearances for Atletico Madrid before joining Bayern Munich in 2019 in an €80million deal.
+Lucas Hernandez made over 100 appearances for Atletico Madrid before joining Bayern Munich in 2019 in an €80million deal.

 Having starred for Villarreal and Atletico Madrid, Rodri was identified by Manchester City as Fernandinho’s long-term successor.

-The 25-year-old joined City for £62.8million in 2019 and has fitted seamlessly into that holding midfield role, helping dictate the game while mastering the art of tactical fouling.
+The 26-year-old joined City for £62.8million in 2019 and has fitted seamlessly into that holding midfield role, helping dictate the game while mastering the art of tactical fouling.
+Who needs Fernandinho?